-- If I ever get sick of the white…which could happen…they make covers in lots of other colors/patterns.
+- If I ever get sick of the white…which, let’s be real, it could happen…they make covers in lots of other colors/patterns.

-Now, before you run out and buy one, there are a couple of big caveats I should mention here:
+Now, before you run out and buy a white sofa (or white Ikea sofa covers) of your very own, there are a couple of BIG caveats I should mention:

-- we do not allow shoes to be worn in our home or on the furniture
+- We do not allow shoes to be worn inside our home or on the furniture.

-- our pets are guinea pigs…so as far as I’ve been able to tell, they have not ever jumped up on, nor shed on the white sofa
+- Our pets are guinea pigs…so as far as I’ve been able to tell, they have never jumped upon, nor shed on the white sofa.

-- we don’t allow food/drinks to be consumed in this space…food is confined to the kitchen/dining room/outside here
+- We don’t allow food/drinks to be consumed in this space…food is confined to the kitchen, dining room, or outside.

 I typically wash ours about 3-4 times a year.
-It’s not difficult to do at all, but it is a fairly time consuming process…mostly because of having to un-stuff and re-stuff the covers on the cushions.
-And then the drying time (about an hour in the machine and then 5-7 hours on the line).
+It’s not difficult to do at all, but it is a fairly time-consuming process.
+That’s mostly because of having to un-stuff and re-stuff the covers on the cushions.
+Plus the drying time (about an hour in the machine and then 5-7 hours on the line).

 Here are all the details about the cleaning process I use for our Ektorp sofa covers!

 How to Clean Your White Ikea Couch Cover: